jcoliver/lifeR/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is an update.
 In this version I have:

-* Updated the DESCRIPTION to use the Authors@R field to declare Maintainer and Author roles.
+* Updated documentation to reflect changes to eBird data

 # R CMD check results